satya-arjunan/visocyteold/Utilities/Doxygen/pages/MajorAPIChanges.md

 ###Qt dependencies###

-Starting with 5.2, Visocyte natively supports Qt 4 and Qt 5.
-To simplify writing code with either dependency, we now have a new CMake file `VisocyteQt.cmake` that gets included by `VISOCYTE_USE_FILE`.
+Starting with 5.2, ParaView natively supports Qt 4 and Qt 5.
+To simplify writing code with either dependency, we now have a new CMake file `ParaViewQt.cmake` that gets included by `VISOCYTE_USE_FILE`.
 This provides new macros that be used to find qt (`pv_find_package_qt`), wrap cpp (`pv_qt_wrap_cpp`), ui (`pv_qt_wrap_ui`), or add resources (`pv_qt_add_resources`) instead of using